Transurban (ASX:TCL): Its Sydney monopolies are safe (for now), but its branching out into other markets too

 Will the future really be rosy?

 There has been growing resentment over the high toll levels, especially in Sydney.
 For so long, little was done about it, but now it looks like action is being taken.
-The Minns Labor government commenced a $60 weekly cap on tolls from January 2024, with claims beginning from April 2024.
+The Minns Labor government commenced a temporarily $60 weekly cap on tolls from January 2024, with claims beginning from April 2024.

-At the end of last year, in response to this review, the Minns government established a new state-owned toll agency (NSW Motorways) to own and operate all the state’s toll roads that are not privately held.
+The Minns government established a new state-owned toll agency (NSW Motorways) to own and operate all the state’s toll roads that are not privately held.
 It will also come with an independent customer ombudsman to deal with disputes and complaints.

 ‘Transurban remains committed to working collaboratively with the NSW government and its investment partners in Sydney’s motorways on reforms to improve outcomes for motorists while protecting the value of the significant investment made in the state’, the company said through its PR department.